vizenturelabs/cypride/README.md

 - [ ] Ride notifications for the dashboard
 - [ ] App update notification for new version
 - [ ] Language options in settings (Greek, Russian)
-- [X] Pure black background with the AMOLED Dark Mode
+- [X] Pure black background with the OLED Dark Mode
 - [X] Dynamic color for a cohesive visual experience

 ## 🙋 **Community**